 Highlights of this retreat are the morning and evening safari drives through the 10 000 acre nature reserve.
 There are many animals, easily seen in the low fynbos or on the grassy plains, but the most notable for the smaller creatures such as the geometric tortoise, one of the world's rarest.

 The reserve has many different types of animals such as springbuck, black wildebeest, zebra, baboons, bat-eared foxes, lynxes, and smaller species of antelope.
 Also, some people say that they have seen leopards hunting in the surrounding mountain.
 As well as the land animals, there is also so much birdlife that lives here with the ostrich being one of them.
 Also, guests will get to see the outstanding black eagle, known as the Verreaux's eagle which lives in the mountains.

 The reserve forms part of the Floral Kingdom, the particular flora in this reserve is so unique that it is declared a nature reserve.
-The vegetation in reserve consists primarily of highly endangered veld, which is threatened since it grows on fertile soil which has almost entirely been ploughed up for agriculture.
+The vegetation in the reserve consists primarily of the highly endangered veld, which is threatened since it grows on fertile soil which has almost entirely been ploughed up for agriculture.
 One has identified more than 810 species of plants on this Reserve, such as the Elandsberg Lily, Elandsberg pea and a new species of the Elandsberg pelargonium, which have only ever been found in reserve.